matthewp/corset/readme.md

 ## Getting Started

-Please follow the documentation at [corset.dev](https://corset.dev/learn/installation/) to learn how to use Corset.
+Please follow the documentation at [corset.dev](https://corset.dev/learn/installation/) to learn how to use the library.

 ## Supporting Corset